koredalin/text-editor/README.md

 ### Install via Composer

+1. Install PHP7.4.
+1.1.
+Publish php folder (or ignition file only) for global loading on your local PC.
-1. Clone the the repo.
+2. Clone the the repo.
-2. Next - execute command `composer install` in project's main folder.
+3. Next - execute command `composer install` in project's main folder.

 DOCUMENTATION
 -------------